andrasq/node-microrest/MANUAL.md

 ### rest.createHandler( [options] )

+Same as `rest()`.

-Create a small REST app with support for a `use` step and direct-mapped url routes.
+Create a small REST app with support for a `use` step and direct-mapped url handlers.
 Returns a function `handler(req, res, [next])` with methods `use`, `get/post/put/del` etc, and `listen`.
 Listening on a socket will create an http server with createServer that will use the app to process requests.